Experience flexibility with monthly based auto insurance plans.

 Allstate’s non-owner policy provides liability insurance only; the policy covers bodily injury and property damage to others.
 It will not cover damage to your car, injuries, or commercial driving activities.

 Established in 1925, Nationwide is one of the largest insurance companies in the world.
 From humble beginnings as the Farm Bureau Mutual Automobile Insurance Company in Ohio, Nationwide grew into a car, motorcycle, homeowners, pet, farm, life, and commercial insurance company.
-It receives financial confidence ratings from Moody’s (A1) and Standard & Poor’s (A+), the fifth highest of 21 ratings across both lists.
+It receives financial confidence ratings from Moody’s (A2) and Standard & Poor’s (A+), the fifth highest of 21 ratings across both lists.
 Nationwide’s solution for low-mileage drivers is its pay-per-mile program, SmartMiles.

 Like most usage-based auto insurance policies, you’ll pay a base rate and a variable rate assessed per mile.
 When you sign up with an agent you will estimate your annual mileage to approximate your first monthly payment.
 Your base and mileage rates adjust based on mileage data from the first billing period, but will not vary after the first month unless the policy changes.

 SmartMiles uses a small in-car device for mileage tracking.
 Plug the device in within five days of receipt and keep it plugged in for as long as you enroll.
-The average driver saves $320 a year with SmartMiles.

 SmartMiles gives you more control over your auto insurance costs than Nationwide’s traditional policies.
 You decide how much you drive and, therefore, how much you pay.
 You can also earn up to a 10 percent safe driving discount at the first renewal, based on behavioral data collected during the first term of your participation in SmartMiles.